Cash flow management: how to take control of your business finances

 Simplify cash flow management with Xero

-Xero helps you put these cash flow rules into practice.
-The right software automates the manual work and gives you real-time visibility into your cash position.
+Keeping on top of your cash flow doesn't have to mean hours of manual work.
+The right software automates the routine tasks and gives you real-time visibility into your cash position.

 With Xero, you can:

-- Invoice faster: create and send invoices from anywhere
+- Invoice faster.
+Create and send invoices from anywhere, on any device.

-- Get paid on the spot: use Tap to Pay on the Xero Accounting App to accept contactless payments instantly
+- Get paid on the spot.
+Accept contactless payments instantly using Tap to Pay on the Xero Accounting App.

 Get one month free and see how Xero simplifies cash flow management for your business.